Zadok HaKohen: Biography

 He was born into a Lithuanian Rabbinic family and then became a follower of the Hasidic Rebbe, Rabbi Mordechai Yosef Leiner of Izhbitza, and of Yehuda Leib Eiger (grandson of the famed Rabbi Akiva Eiger, son of Rabbi Solomon Eger, and another student of Mordechai Leiner), whom he succeeded in 1888.
 He was also a disciple of Rabbi Sholom Rokeach of Belz.
-He is a classic example of a Litvish Jew turned Chasidic.
+He is an example of a Litvish Jew who became Chasidic.

-As a young man he gained widespread acclaim as an illuy (a brilliant talmudist).
+As a young man he gained widespread acclaim as an illuy (an exceptional talmudist).
 Rabbi Zadok refused to accept any rabbinic post for most of his life.
-He eked out a living by his wife running a small used clothing store.
+His wife supported them both by running a small used clothing store.
 Upon the death of Eiger in 1888, Zadok Hakohen agreed to take over the leadership of the Lublin Hasidim, along with Eiger's son Rabbi Avraham Eiger.
 It was then that he began to give his public classes that would take place on Shabbat, Holidays, Rosh Chodesh and special occasions.
 The transcriptions of those classes were compiled into his work known as Pri Tzadik.

 Rabbi Zadok was a prolific writer in all areas of Judaism, halakhah, Hasidut, Kabbalah, angelology, and ethics; he also wrote scholarly essays on astronomy, geometry, and algebra.

 One of his lone surviving students was Rabbi Michael Mokotovsky, whose son was Rabbi Avraham Eliyahu Mokotovsky, better known by his penname Eliyahu Kitov.

 Ideas

 Zadok HaKohen's philosophy of Judaism very much continues the thinking of his teacher Rabbi Mordechai Yosef Leiner.
-Zadok HaKohen was much more of a prolific writer than Leiner ever was.
-It is therefore difficult to determine where Rabbi Zadok's is a mere articulation of ideas left somewhat veiled (albeit possibly purposely) in the writings of Leiner and where Rabbi Zadok is actually breaking new ground.
+Zadok HaKohen was a much more prolific writer than Leiner had been.
+It is therefore difficult to determine where Rabbi Zadok's writing is a mere articulation of ideas left somewhat veiled (albeit possibly purposely) in the writings of Leiner, and where Rabbi Zadok is actually introducing new ideas.

 Tzidkas HaTzaddik

-You can learn a lot about a person from his dreams.
-What we dream is a reflection of who we are.
+Zadok HaKohen wrote that a lot can be learnt about a person from his dreams; what we dream is a reflection of who we are.
 It is the measure of our aspirations and goals, and of those values we hold dear and place above all else.

 One does not squelch the evil inclination but rather helps channel its energies positively.